sthiede/Comparative_Genomics/day1_afternoon/README.md

 > Note: Dont forget to put the actual path to the reference sequence in place of /path-to-reference/

-samtools mpileup generate pileup format from alignments stored in BAM, computes genotype likelihood(-ug flag) and outputs it in bcf format(binary version of vcf).
-This bcf output is then piped to bcftools that calls variants and outputs it in vcf format(-c flag for consensus calling and -v for outputting variants positions only)
+samtools mpileup generates a pileup formatted file from alignments stored in BAM, computes genotype likelihood(-ug flag) and outputs it in bcf format(binary version of vcf).
+This bcf output is then piped to bcftools, which calls variants and outputs them in vcf format(-c flag for consensus calling and -v for outputting variants positions only)

 Lets go through an example vcf file and try to understand a few vcf specifications and criteria that we can use for filtering low confidence snps.